-I see you working hard to feed your family with food allergies, but sometimes we just want a break from all the extra tasks that food allergies require like reading labels and cooking everything from scratch.
+I see you working hard to feed your family with food allergies, but sometimes you just want a break from all the extra tasks that food allergies require, like cooking everything from scratch and reading labels.

-If this is you, it’s time to get off that hamster wheel.
-Read on to find out why It doesn’t have to be this hard!
+If this is you, it’s time to get off the hamster wheel.
+Read on to find out why It doesn’t have to be so hard!

 Tip 1: Meal Plan